Capricornian–Aquarian Border, Capricorn

 “But…” Greta looked a bit startled.
 When she met his eyes, she glanced away.
 “Oh, of course.
 I can’t keep officers away from the field, after all.”
 She cleared her throat.
 “I’ll leave you to change then.”
 And with that, she swept outside.

 Gilbert was left staring at him with a frown.
 “Way to ruin a reunion.”

-“This is not the time for reunions, Second Lieutenant Wolff.”
+“This is not the time for reunions, Leutnant Wolff.”

 In response, Gilbert rolled his eyes and headed for the curtain with a half-hearted wave.